Rehabilitation Promoting Prevention and Improved Resilience (REPPAIR)

-Applicants should submit (1) abstract of up to 350 words, (2) a 3-page proposal (Arial 11 font, 0.5" margins, single spaced) that includes: title, specific aim, research plan, innovation, relevance to REPPAIR theme, IRB status/plan if applicable, and potential for future VA RR&D CDA funding, (3) biosketch on the VA template, (4) mentor letter of support, and (5) 1-year budget and budget justification.
+- A 3-page proposal (Arial 11 font, 0.5" margins, single spaced) that includes: title, specific aim, research plan, innovation, relevance to REPPAIR theme, IRB status/plan if applicable, and potential for future VA RR&D CDA funding,

 How to Submit the Application:

 Please email your application as a single PDF to Emma Fitzelle-Jones at